 - Long diamond points resemble the tip of a needle and work well with drywall, where splitting isn't an issue.

 - Blunt-pointed cut nails are often considered the best nails for hard wood flooring.

 - A standard nail shank is smooth, also called a bright shank, but modifications have been developed to increase holding power.

 - Annular ring or ring shank nails have a series of raised rings around the shaft, which compress wood fibers, making it more difficult to pull out of soft- and medium-density wood.

 - Barbed shanks have a pattern designed for use on dense hardwoods.

 - Spiral shanks are shaped like a helix and designed to twist into the wood to lock itself in.

-- Fluted or knurled threads can be found on some nails used for masonry and help prevent cracking.
+- Fluted or knurled threads can be found on some nails used for masonry to help prevent cracking.

 - Most types of nails are not coated but some are treated with materials to lubricate the shank and improve driving efficiency or increase holding strength.

-- Galvanization is a process that coats nails with zinc which provides some protection from rust.
+- Galvanization is a process that coats nails with zinc to provide some protection from rust.

 - Vinyl coating on some nails is also designed to increase holding strength and to make them easier to drive.

 - Nails for nail guns are arranged in strips or coils held together by glue, plastic or paper tape.